ay-lab/ExTraMapper/Human-Mouse-Preprocess-Data/README.md

 ## Steps to generate the input files
 The users should run the _run_human_mouse_preprocess_data_steps.sh_ to generate the inputfiles.
 All the input files will be generated under _preprocess/data_ folder.
+All the required executables and scripts are provided in the same folder.
 The _run_human_mouse_preprocess_data_steps.sh_ has six individual steps and should be run in the following manner

 ### Run the following steps